-- 6.1.15 Buffer zone at Streams A, B1, B2 and C (partially) had been established.
-The whole buffer zone aims to protect the streams and avoid any works/equipment intrusion into the buffer zone. - 6.1.16 The main stream course of Stream A was found to be filled up by rubbles to the level of the weir at its downstream end since mid-June 2006, and its conditions remained similar in the present monitoring survey.
-Remedial works were not yet to be implemented to clear the rubbles and restore the channel manually. - 6.1.17 Floating pontoon was berthed at EP location at the temporary barging point.
-No illegal berthing was observed during the site audit. - 6.1.18 No dredging work was carried out at the desalination plant location.
-No monitoring and transplantation was carried at this area.
+- 6.1.17 Buffer zone at Streams A, B1, B2 and C had been established.
+The whole buffer zone aims to protect the streams and avoid any works/equipment intrusion into the buffer zone. - 6.1.18 The main stream course of Stream A was found to be filled up by rubbles to the level of the weir at its downstream end since mid-June 2006.
+Remedial works were implemented to clear the rubbles and restore the channel manually in early November 2006.
+However, the rocks were filled up the downstream A again after the rainstorm on 21st November 2006.
+Most of the rubbles from Hole 17 covering the downstream of Stream A were removed in the December 2006.
+There were still some remaining rocks sitting on the stream bed of the downstream of Stream A.